HoldenCreative/wp_weeverapps/readme.txt

 == Changelog ==

+= 1.3.12 =
+* Corrected an issue with limiting the length of the content feed

 = 1.3.11 =
-* Changing hook for content feed, Wordpress 3.3 users should upgrade
+* Changing hook for content feed

 = 1.3.10 =
 * Improved handling for blogs with large amounts of content